cyrilou242/cyrilou242.github.io/pages/git-cmds.markdown

 ---
 ## Git cmds.

-Git commands and workflows I use a lot.
+Git commands I use a lot.

 ### Cleanup before a merge request